 The Brief Care Program is an open, 15- bed, subacute residential program.
 It is a voluntary program for clients who are in need of stabilization but who don’t meet the criteria for a psychiatric hospitalization.
-A Brief Care admission may also be used as a step down transition following an inpatient stay.
-The program offers a full treatment team including an APRN, nurses, social workers, and mental health workers.
+A Brief Care admission may also be used as a step-down transition following an inpatient stay.
+The program offers a full treatment team including an APRN, nurses, social workers, certified addiction counselor, and mental health workers.
 Staff is on site 24 hours a day and hold weekly treatment team meetings to discuss progress, barriers, and discharge planning.
 Community support staff and family are encouraged to participate in the weekly meetings for continuity.
 Clients are often linked to programs during their stay to provide continued support upon discharge.
 Referrals for the Brief Care Program should be faxed to (860) 859-4787.

 The Mobile Outreach Team provides a wide range of crisis services: 24-hour crisis assessment and intervention services for people experiencing mental health and/or substance abuse challenges; hospital and crisis bed screening; referrals for temporary respite; support phone calls and visits; brief crisis counseling; and referrals to appropriate inpatient and outpatient services in the community.
 The Mobile Outreach Team is able to respond in the community from 8:00am to midnight daily to assist individuals, families, and community agencies when an individual is experiencing a psychiatric and/or substance abuse crisis.

 The Crisis Intervention Team (CIT) provides training to the police in the best practices for responding to calls involving people with mental illness.
 CIT training has resulted in fewer injuries to officers and the people in crisis, reduced use of force by the police, fewer involuntary commitments, and reduced officers’ time off patrol.
 Along with training, SMHA social workers accompany local police from six police departments, including Norwich, New London, and Troop E State Troopers.
-They assist officers to de-escalate conflicts and crises involving people with mental illness, and provide follow up to ensure people have access to needed services.
+They assist officers to de-escalate conflicts and crises involving people with mental illness and provide follow up to ensure people have access to needed services.
 This program has been a success for several years in the Norwich/New London area, benefiting both the community and the individuals in crisis.

 OPtions is an outpatient program for adults 18 years and older with behavioral health needs.
 A multidisciplinary team provides individual and group therapy, as well as psychiatric evaluations and medication management.
 Trauma informed care is at the foundation of our services, and a talented clinical staff offers a wide range of treatment options for recovery such as Eye Movement Desensitization and Reprocessing (EMDR) and Dialectical and Behavior Therapy (DBT).